 This course introduces computer concepts, including fundamental functions and operations of the computer.
 Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Mathematics (Quantitative).

 CIS 115 Introduction to Programming and Logic 2 3 0 3

-Prerequisites: Satisfactory placement or DMA 010, DMA 020, DMA 030, DMA 040, DMA 050
+Prerequisites: Satisfactory placement or take one set:

+Set 1: DMA 010, DMA 020, DMA 030, and DMA 040 $\,$